 There will also be a Practical Endorsement of Pass/Fail reported separately.

-GCSE Maths at grade B or above.
+And Maths GCSE at 6 or above.

 The students will be required to purchase a textbook to support their learning at a cost of approximately £40.